 This a quick and delicious chilled ramen noodle salad recipe tossed with fresh tomatoes, corn, lettuce, eggs and bean sprouts, dressed in a sweet vinegar and sesame dressing.

 How many days can you go without eating Asian food?
 For me it’s two.

 I could do three, even four but by then my brain and body are jonesing for soy sauce and chewy noodles.
 I get the shakes and have visions of dumplings and sauteed vegetables with chili crisp, shrimp fried rice and deep fried tofu cubes dancing around my head…

 That’s why I always have a freezer full of fresh ramen noodles in case I get a craving.
 Believe me when I say homemade ramen can be just as good as what you get in restaurants, sometimes even better!
 It will also cost you a lot less, especially if you live in NYC where a simple bowl of noodles will cost you $15-$20 – that’s insanity.

 What about the dressing?
 Sure, you have to buy the basic Asian food pantry ingredients in order to be able to make this meal for $6.25 a pop, but think of how many uses you get out of a bottle of soy sauce.

 I often make this ramen noodle salad for lunch since it’s light and doesn’t make me groggy.
 There’s nothing worse than going back to work with your eyes barely able to stay opened because you’ve had to much to eat!

 You can slice the veggies and keep them separate in tupperware containers, boil the egg, make the dressing and even cook the noodles.
 Just make sure you toss and coat the noodles with a little sesame oil to keep them from sticking together.

 You may also need to add more dressing to bring back the strong flavors since the noodles will have absorb them.
-Otherwise the ingredients will keep for 3-4 days, separate.
+Otherwise the ingredients will keep for 1-2 days, separate.